 Thanks to a generous donation from retired teacher and UC Davis alumna Margaret Bowles, the UC Davis English department is running a program in 2017-18 that brings Play the Knave to local schools.
 Our teaching interns will visit your school and bring along everything you need, including hardware, software, and even lesson plans.
 We would be happy to work with you to customize a lesson plan that best fits your curricular needs and student profile.

 Interested teachers from Northern California schools should fill out the form here.
-We will contact you after March 1 to answer further questions and discuss the details.
-If you have urgent questions before March 1, email us through the Contact page.
+If you have urgent questions, email us through the Contact page.